paperboyspodcast/testwebsite/_posts/episodes/2019-07-11-How-can-you-measure-the-expansion-of-the-universe.md

 layout: page
 subheadline: Episode 47
 title: How can you measure the expansion of the universe?
-teaser: ...and how do you evem start to measure it?
+teaser: ...and how do you even start to measure it?
 header:
     title: Paper Boys
     image_fullwidth: old/hubbleconstant.jpg